CodingNomads/mentor-docs/docs/12_templates.md

 `{COURSE_SOCIAL_LINKS}`

 That's it!
-Hope you have a nice week and again, please reach out on Slack if you have any questions.
+Hope you have a nice week and again, please reach out on Discord if you have any questions.

 All the best,